-Baby Names Meaning Snow For Girls:
+Baby Names Meaning Snow For Girls

-Alaska, traditionally used for baby girls, brings to mind the beautiful, snow mountains and plains of the state Alaska.
+Alaska, traditionally used for baby girls, brings to mind the beautiful, snowy mountains and plains of the state of Alaska.
 It’s a Native American name and means ‘great land.’
 Initially, it may sound a bit weird to call your daughter Alaska, but your child will eventually grow into it.
 And it means ‘great land,’ which effectively captures the beauty of the snow-laden north.

 If you want a direction as a name for your child, North will make a perfect name.
 The name got attention when Kim Kardashian used it for her daughter.
-But. it never really gained popularity even after being so much talked about.
+But it never really gained popularity even after being so much talked about.
 And, it’s up to you whether you want to use it for your baby boy or girl.

 Noelle is the feminine form of Noel and means ‘Christmas.’
 It would make a charming name for your daughter.
 And it’s enjoying its highest popularity even in the United States.
 It’s the 251st most popular baby name right now.

 Christmas sounds prettier and more contemporary than the traditional Noelle or Natalie.
 And it isn’t even much used, so you’ll have a unique name for your daughter.
 Or you can go with Christine, which is strongly associated with Christmas.
-It would make a great name for mid-December born baby.
+It would make a great name for a mid-December born baby.

-If snowflakes are what giving you and your newborn company, Crystal will make a perfect name.
+If snowflakes are what give you and your newborn company, Crystal will make a perfect name.
 It reminds us of the beautiful icicles that decorate our homes every year.
 You can even opt for its spelling variant, Krystal, which means ‘sparkling’.
 It was at its peak in 1998, when it held the 53rd spot.

 January would make a gorgeous name for your little girl.
 You can take reference of January Jones of “Mad Men” here.
 January is named after Janus, the god of transitions and beginning.
 And it’s one of the coldest months of the year.
 Technically, this name would be suitable for any baby as all the newborns are a new beginning.

 Eira is a lovely name that would suit any girl.
 It is inspired by the Norse Goddess Eir and means ‘snow’ in Welsh.
-It’s familiar in Sweden and Norway, where it’s ranked 166 and 104 respectively.
+It’s popular in Sweden and Norway, where it’s ranked 166 and 104 respectively.
 Its variations- Eirwen means ‘white as snow’ and Eirlys means ‘snowdrop’.